 The trick is diving beneath a client’s surface-level wants to figure out why they are reaching out.
 And, it’s often not what you think.

 Clients want to be heard and acknowledged

-Everyone has a varied set of life experiences that shape their views in different ways, especially when dealing with design, which is subjective and emotional.
-One person might think a design is amazing while another thinks it is awful.
+Everyone has a varied set of life experiences that shape their views in different ways, especially when dealing with design revisions, which are subjective and often emotional.
+One person might think a website design is amazing and approve the design quickly while another thinks the design is awful.
 Both perspectives are right.